-Art of Empire is the culmination of a landmark ARCE conservation project to preserve an often overlooked treasure within Luxor Temple.
+Art of Empire: The Roman Frescoes and Imperial Cult Chamber in Luxor Temple is the culmination of a landmark ARCE conservation project to preserve an often overlooked treasure within Luxor Temple.
 This volume brings together scholars across disciplines for a comprehensive look at the Roman frescoes in Luxor Temple and their architectural, archaeological, and historical contexts.
 Over 150 stunning illustrations present the paintings for the first time in their newly conserved state, along with a selection of nineteenth century documentary watercolors.
 This remarkable publication illustrates how physical context, iconography, and style were used to convey ideology throughout Rome’s provinces.

 Edited by Michael Jones and Susanna McFadden.